 (2) Regulations made for the purposes of subsection (1) do not limit the conditions that the licensing authority may impose under section 64(3)(ga) in relation to a particular licensee or particular licensed premises.

-[Section 65B inserted by No. 73 of 2006 s.
+[Section 65B inserted: No. 73 of 2006 s.
 47.]

 Division 7 — Applications